 Every single person on our blue planet is connected to the Ocean.
-That means the choices we make can have a postive or negative effect on the Ocean.
+That means the choices we make can have a positive or negative impact on the Ocean.

 Negative Human Effects

 Virtually all Ocean habitats have been affected in some way via drilling or mining, dredging for aggregates for concrete and other building materials, destructive anchoring, removal of corals and land “reclamation”.

 Since the industrial revolution, humans have increased carbon dioxide in the atmosphere to levels that have caused Ocean acidification and Ocean warming, amongst other climate related negative effects.

 There have been many disastrous chemical spills at sea and from industry on land, affecting animals immediately via ingestion, or long term, in changes to reproduction cycles and other biological processes.